Krásný Dvůr Castle

-Krásný Dvůr Castle (Zámek Krásný Dvůr; Schönhof) is a Baroque chateau in Krásný Dvůr, North Bohemia, Czech Republic.
+Krásný Dvůr Castle (zámek Krásný Dvůr; Schönhof) is a Baroque castle in Krásný Dvůr, Ústí nad Labem Region, Czech Republic.
 It has a 250 acre English-style landscape park and a garden inspired by that of Versailles.
+It is protected as a national cultural monument.

 History

-The first records of Krasný Dvůr date back to the 14th century, since then numerous aristocratic families (e.g. Kolowrats) held possession of it until Count Hermann Czernin bought it in the middle of the 17th century.
+The first records of Krásný Dvůr date back to the 14th century, since then numerous aristocratic families (e.g. Kolowrats) held possession of it until Count Hermann Czernin bought it in the middle of the 17th century.
 Count Franz Josef Czernin decided to start an extensive reconstruction on a Renaissance villa built on the site of a Gothic stronghold originally constructed by Jan Maštovský of Kolovraty at the end of the 16th century.

 The reconstruction project was undertaken by Czech architect František Maxmilián Kaňka and was distinctly influenced by the French architecture; construction went on between 1720 and 1724.
-Some alterations of chateau buildings were made at the end of the 18th century.
-In 1783 the chapel was erected, in 1791–92 two-pair staircases were built in the court and in the northern garden and ground arcades were walled at the same time.
+Some alterations of the castle buildings were made at the end of the 18th century.
+In 1783 the chapel was erected, in 1791–1792 two-pair staircases were built in the court and in the northern garden and ground arcades were walled at the same time.